by Andy Han

-An Individual Retirement Account — or IRA — allows anyone with earned income to save for retirement.
-That’s why it’s a great option to start saving for your future, especially if you don’t have an employer-sponsored retirement plan through your job.
-Also, if you’re self-employed, you can use an IRA to create a retirement plan.
-In addition, there are special rules that may allow a stay-at-home spouse to contribute to an IRA.
+Many Americans are lucky enough to have a retirement savings plan through their employment.
+But if you don’t have that option, an Individual Retirement Account – or IRA – allows anyone with earned income to save for retirement.
+And if you’re self-employed, you can use an IRA to create your own retirement plan.
+In addition, there are special rules that may allow a stay-at-home spouse to contribute to one as well.

-The second kind of IRA — a Roth — uses after-tax contributions, allowing your contributions to grow tax free.
+The second kind is a Roth IRA, and it uses after-tax contributions, allowing your contributions to grow tax free.
 Your withdrawals can be tax free too, if you follow the rules.
-While a Roth won’t help to reduce your taxable income at tax time since you are using after-tax dollars, you’ll still get the benefit of socking away retirement savings tax free and have more flexibility to withdraw your contributions at any time, without penalties.
+While a Roth won’t help to reduce your taxable income at tax time since you are using after-tax dollars, you’ll still get the benefit of adding to your retirement savings tax free and have more flexibility to withdraw your contributions at any time, without penalties.
 However, earnings you make on your investment can only be withdrawn when you are age 59 ½ or older and have had your Roth for five years or longer, otherwise, you will incur taxes and penalties.

 How much can I contribute to an IRA?

-According to the IRS, you can contribute $6,000 a year if you’re under age 50, and if you’re 50 or older — $7,000.
-And if you’re considering an IRA for the 2018 tax year, you have until April 15, 2019 to open and contribute to either a Traditional or Roth IRA.
+According to the IRS, for the 2020 tax year you can contribute up to a maximum of $6,000 if you’re under age 50, and if you’re 50 or older — $7,000.
+Also, you have until April 15, 2021 to open and contribute to either a Traditional or Roth IRA.
 The amounts above are maximum annual limits for combined total contributions to both Traditional and Roth IRAs.
-Also, you are no longer allowed to contribute to a Traditional IRA after the age of 70 ½.
+Also, starting in 2020, you can contribute to both traditional and Roth IRAs after the age of 70 ½ as long as you have earned income.

 This article is for information purposes only.
 Please consult a qualified tax professional for tax advice on your specific situation.